varughese/hh-nhs/README.md

 NHS Website.
 Live @ [http://hhnhs.herokuapp.com](http://hhnhs.herokuapp.com)

 ## What is This
-When I was in high school, I was a National Honor Society (NHS) officer and I decided to create an application to digitize the logging of community service hours.
+In high school, I was a National Honor Society (NHS) officer and promised to create an application to digitize the logging of community service hours.
+Before, members of the club had to go to the NHS advisor's room, request to get the "NHS notebook", and log their community service hours after each new event they did.
+It was 2016 at the time.
+Who uses paper to log things in 2016?

 It is a pretty simple CRUD app built with the MEAN stack, deployed to Heroku.
 It includes the following features:
 - Authentication